QuanAnhHoang/EEET2574---Assignment-1-Data-Pipeline-with-Docker/README.md

 - `flight_id`: A unique identifier for each flight record.
 - `airline`: The name of the airline operating the flight.
--`arrival_airport`: The code or identifier for the airport of arrival.
+- `arrival_airport`: The code or identifier for the airport of arrival.
 - `arrival_date`: The date of arrival in the format 'YYYY-MM-DD'.
 - `arrival_time`: The time of arrival in the format 'HH:MM:SS.SSSSSSSSS'.